Symbol Distributions in Semantic Communications: A Source-Channel Equilibrium Perspective: Conclusion

 \section{Conclusion}

-This paper analyzed symbol distributions in semantic communication systems through a variational equilibrium between maximizing channel throughput and minimizing effective source power.
-We showed that the Student’s t-distribution is not merely a convenient fit, but a theoretical consequence of this trade-off, unifying the Gaussian and Cauchy extremes within a single model family.
-Our results further demonstrate that the tail behavior is deterministically governed by the architecture’s reliance on power-based rate control and by the entropy variability of the underlying dataset.
-Crucially, the strong effectiveness of the proposed KL regularizer, which gently steers the encoder toward a Gaussian target, supports our formulation by substantially accelerating training convergence.
-Overall, these insights move beyond a black-box view of neural encoders and provide a principled foundation for designing more stable and efficient semantic communication systems.
+This paper analyzed learned symbol distributions in end-to-end semantic communication by linking the distortion objective to two induced pressures on symbol shaping: channel utilization and description efficiency.
+Using tractable surrogate objectives for these pressures, we derived a Student's $t$ symbol model and interpreted its tail parameter as a single knob reflecting relative strength of each pressure.
+Our model predicted well how the shape parameter varies with the system’s reliance on power-domain rate control and with the sample-to-sample entropy variability of the training dataset.
+Furthermore, the proposed KL regularizer toward a Gaussian target improved training stability and often accelerated convergence, providing supporting empirical evidence for the framework.
+Overall, these insights move beyond a black-box view of neural encoders and provide a principled basis for designing more stable and efficient semantic communication systems.